Grisou13/mawie/docs/explorer.md

 ### Storage
 The "File" and "Movie" can be a little bit fuzzy to discern yet.
-A file is the phsyical element that we want to store.
+A File is a representations of a physical video file that we have.

 __File Data Model__: